-During the course of recruiting, our clients needs to collect PII (personally identifiable information) from candidates to build a profile and perform an automated evaluation our assessment chatbot.
+During the course of recruiting, our clients need to collect PII (Personally Identifiable Information) from candidates to build a profile and perform an automated evaluation using our assessment chatbot.
 Because we process candidates on behalf of our customers, according to GDPR, we are considered a Data Processor and our customers are regarded as Data Controllers.

-When a candidate begins an assessment session initiated by a Adaface client, we store following candidate's information on behalf of our client:
+When a candidate begins an assessment session initiated by an Adaface client, we store the following information of the candidate on behalf of our client: